rrthomas/pforth/README.md

 ## Installation

-Beetle, Mit or RISC OS is required (see above).
-If the native build architecture is not supported, Beetle and Mit are automatically searched for, in that order.
+Bee, Beetle, Mit or RISC OS is required (see above).
+If the native build architecture is not supported, Bee, Beetle and Mit are automatically searched for, in that order.

 To choose the host and/or build system manually, pass the `--host=ARCH` or `--build=ARCH` arguments to `configure`; to choose the flavour (e.g. `mit-threaded`), pass the `HOST_FLAVOUR` or `BUILD_FLAVOUR` variable.